Skip to main content

 The Verdict on Zhipu AI GLM Coding Plan

 Z.ai's GLM Coding Plan occupies a specific niche: it is a budget model provider for developers who already use API-compatible coding tools and want to cut costs without sacrificing too much capability.
 On that measure, it delivers.
-For $3 to $15 per month, you get access to a model that benchmarks competitively with options costing significantly more.
+For $10 to $80 per month (billed quarterly), you get access to a model that benchmarks competitively with options costing significantly more.

 The key is understanding what you are getting.
 This is not a plug-and-play solution.
 You need to configure it in your existing tools, and you will be dependent on those tools for your actual coding workflow.
 If you are already set up with Cursor, Continue.dev, or similar environments, switching your backend to GLM Coding Plan is straightforward and can meaningfully reduce your costs.